Skouries Project

 The majority of open pit excavated materials are repurposed for constructing Dry-Stack Tailings Facilities, water treatment ponds and other structures.
 Any excess materials will be repurposed for the gradual rehabilitation of tailings sites.
 Tailings will also be repurposed as underground and open pit mining backfill materials to restore the previous landscape.

-The rehabilitation of conventional wet tailings sites is normally possible after the end of a mine’s life cycle.
-Dry stacking, however, enables progressive reclamation of the site in parallel with mining activities.
-The site is therefore fully restored and brought back to the local community closer to the completion of the mining operations.
+The rehabilitation of conventional liquid tailings sites is normally possible after the end of a mine’s lifetime.
+Filtered tailings technology, however, enables progressive reclamation of the site in parallel with mining activities.
+That means that the site will be rehabilitated and ready to

 Hellas Gold has engineered and already uses one of the most comprehensive environmental monitoring programs in Europe.
 The Environmental Monitoring Program tracks air, soil and water quality, noise, seismicity and ecology across 500 data points to provide real-time, continuous and accurate assessment of ongoing environmental performance.